 Perquisites.
-The Company uses perquisites for Named Executive Officers to provide a competitive offering and conveniences.
-Perquisites are generally limited to situations where there is some related business benefit to the Company, such as spousal attendance at Company or industry events, or where the perquisite is an agreed to component of the individual's overall compensation arrangement.
+Perquisites are generally limited to situations where there is some related business benefit to the Company, such as spousal attendance at Company or industry events.
 See the "Summary Compensation Table" for a listing of the reportable perquisites for the Named Executive Officers.

-Employment Agreements and Change-in-Control Provisions
+Employment Agreements and Change in Control Provisions

 None of the Named Executive Officers have an employment agreement with the Company.
-Each of the officer compensation programs listed below contains provisions which accelerate that program's benefit if certain Company change-in-control events occur:
+Each of the officer compensation programs listed below contains provisions which accelerate that program's benefit if certain Company change in control events occur:

-- Annual Incentive Plan
+- Annual Cash Incentive Plan

 - Equity Awards

 - C-LTIP

 - DSA

 - VSP

-The accelerated benefits are intended to provide the officer participants with a reasonable severance package based on the value the officers have created that is realized by the Company's stockholders in the event of a change-in-control.
-Generally, these change-in-control provisions provide that no accelerated benefit will be paid if it would constitute an excess parachute payment under IRC Section 280G.
-None of the change-in-control provisions require the Company to gross-up a Named Executive Officer for taxes they may owe on change-in-control benefits.
-See the "Potential Payments Upon Termination or Change-in-Control" section for additional information regarding these change-in-control provisions.
+The accelerated benefits are intended to provide the officer participants with a reasonable severance package that is based on the value the officers have created and that is realized by the Company's stockholders in the event of a change in control.
+Generally, these change in control provisions provide that accelerated benefits will not be paid to the limited extent such benefit would constitute an excess parachute payment under IRC Section 280G.
+None of the change in control provisions require the Company to gross-up a Named Executive Officer for taxes they may owe on change in control benefits.
+See the "Potential Payments Upon Termination or Change in Control" section for additional information regarding these change in control provisions.